Just start working

 Click File > Save As.
 Select a location for your file and click Save.
 If you use Office 365 or OneDrive, click Add a Place, click the service you want to use, then log in.

 Some tabs appear and disappear, depending on what you’re doing.
-For example, when you click a table, the Design tab appears until you click outside the table.
+For example, when you display a report, the Report Tools and possibly the Table Tools tabs appear.

-Click File > Save As, click a location, and in the Save As dialog, open the Save As type list and click Excel 97-2003.
+Click File > Save As, choose a location, and in the Save Asdialog box, open the Save as typelist and click Project > Save.